-Common Types of Drain Odors
+Common Types of Drain Odours

 Sewer Gas Smell: A rotten egg or sulfur smell is typically sewer gas, which contains toxic compounds that shouldn’t be entering your home.